Guidance on the information required in a Nutrient Management Plan

 - The name and organisation, if relevant, of the person who took the samples plus a signed declaration from them that the samples were taken from the identified fields.
 The signed declaration should include the contact details for the sampler, to include their email address and telephone number.

-- The applicant should instruct the analysing laboratory to send a copy of the analysis results directly to the planning authority for upload onto the NI Planning Portal, along with a covering email..
+- The applicant should instruct the analysing laboratory to send a copy of the analysis results directly to the planning authority for upload onto the NI Planning Portal, along with a covering email (or directly to NIEA for environmental authorisations, e.g.Pollution Prevention and Control (PPC) Permits or a Waste Management Licences).

 NIEA, upon review of analysis results presented as part of a planning application or environmental authorisation, may undertake audit sampling of a selected number of fields to verify the analysis results presented.
 A suitable date will be arranged with the applicant, or their Agent.